CompuTec/computec-docs/docs/wms/user-guide/weight-scales/mettler-toledo.md

 ![Mettler Toledo](./media/mettler-07.webp)

-## Assigning the defined Template to the weight scales
+## Assigning the Defined Template to the Weight Scales

 - Choose the 'Application' option from the menu.
 - choose the 'Straight weighing' option.
 - choose 'Printout;
 - choose 'COM2'
 - choose 'COM2' again
-- choose a Template name of the Template that was defined in the first step ('Template 1' in this example)
+- choose a Template name of the Template that was defined in the [first step](#defining-a-template) ('Template 1' in this example)
 - click OK to save the changes.

 ![Mettler Toledo](./media/mettler-08.webp)